 Another study examined 2301 subjects of which 767 were suffering from renal cell carcinoma.1 The study found that bread (which tends to have a high glycemic index) was strongly correlated with cancer, with pasta and rice having a modest correlation.
 Vegetables had a negative correlation – and could be assumed to diminish cancer risk.

 What strikes me in this study is that all carbs are clearly not the same in terms of cancer risk (certainly for renal cell carcinoma).
-As an observation, the glycemic index of foods appears to be positively correlated with risk of cancer, and this might add weight behind a low GI rather than low carb diet.
+As an observation, the glycemic index of foods appears to be positively correlated with the risk of cancer, and this might add weight behind a low GI rather than low carb diet.

 You might want to read my article on how high protein diets may lead to higher levels of diabetes, cancer and all-cause mortality at this point.
 It explains the findings of the latest, cutting-edge research studies that demonstrate that higher protein levels may well increase the risk of all-cause mortality, and particularly cancer mortality.